 After alighting the train at Woodmansterne, you will then need to get a public bus.
 The bus stop will be just outside the station on Chipstead Valley Road, and the bus route is the 166, it is important you get the bus towards Banstead, it will say this on the bus stop.
 The bus will alert you when you have arrived at the Mayfield Lavender Field, this journey usually takes 10-15 minutes.

 An alternative quicker route to the London Lavender fields would be to take a train from London Victoria to Sutton Station, directly outside Sutton station you can take a black cab by asking for the Mayfield Lavender Farm.
 Depending on the time of day, a taxi will cost around £8- £12.
 Therefore this would be a more expensive route, depending on how many people are in your group.

 Save time and money by buying your train tickets in advance at thetrainline.com

 Parking is also available at the Mayfield Lavender Farm, however, it is limited and the Lavender field can get extremely busy.
 If the car park is full, there is no other public parking available in the close proximity.
 There is no additional charge to park in the London Lavender fields.
 If you are using a Sat Nav, use the postcode: SM7 3JA

 How much is the entry fee to the London Lavender farm?

-The Lavender Farm entrance free is surprisingly low cost, at just £2 per person, as I previously mentioned parking is at no additional charge.
+The Lavender Farm entrance fee is a surprisingly low cost, at just £2 per person, as I previously mentioned parking is at no additional charge.
 Ensure you bring cash, as you cannot pay by card for your entrance fee.